nsoperations/Carthage/README.md

 ## Change Log

+### 0.39.2+nsoperations

+- Fixed calculation of sourceHash for the purpose of `--track-local-changes` so files which match patterns in .gitignore are not included.
+This ensures that temporary files written by the build process won't cause the sourceHash to change.

 ### 0.39.1+nsoperations

 - Ensured the swift language version is also taken into account when checking version compatibility between binary frameworks and the current swift version